Christel Boeljon

 Christel Wilhelmina Boeljon (born 30 July 1987) is a professional golfer from the Netherlands, currently playing on the Ladies European Tour and the U.S.-based LPGA Tour.

-Amateur career
+Early life and amateur career

-Boeljon was born in Beverwijk.
+In 1987, Boeljon was born in Beverwijk.
 One day she joined her parents for a visit to the Golfclub Spaarnwoude, and two years later she gave up field hockey and concentrated on golf.
+She won a number of tournaments as a junior including the Mevrouw Swanebeker and Dutch Junior Masters in 2002.
+She also won the Netherlands' National Match Play U-21 in 2003 and 2005.
+In 2005, she was also semi-finalist at the British Ladies Amateur.

 In 2005, she continued her studies in the United States and accepted a golf scholarship to Purdue University in Indiana.
 In her first 25 tournaments she played 24 rounds under par.